Enabling discovery of solar system objects in large alert data streams: Conclusion and perspective for LSST

 \section{Conclusion and perspective for LSST}

-{The use of an alert broker to overcome the challenges posed by the linkage problems in the context of large volumes of alert data, by reducing the initial number of inputs to link, has proven useful for the real-time identification of solar system object.
+{The use of an alert broker to overcome the challenges posed by the linkage problems in the context of large volumes of alert data, by reducing the initial number of inputs to link, has proven useful for the real-time identification of Solar System object.
 Based on this approach, we developed a new component in Fink, Fink-FAT, to detect potential new asteroids.
-Fink-FAT works in two steps: the association step which relies on a linking algorithm using simple dynamical consideration (co-linearity, magnitude evolution, apparent motion), and the orbit fitting step which relies on the \orbfit\ software. }
+Fink-FAT works in two steps: the association step which relies on a linking algorithm using simple dynamical consideration (co-linearity, magnitude evolution, and apparent motion) and the orbit fitting step which relies on the \orbfit\ software. }

-{Fink-FAT has been successfully applied on the alert data stream of ZTF.
-The parameters of the algorithm were tuned using confirmed solar system objects in the ZTF alert stream, and applied to solar system candidate alerts selected by Fink.
-While the efficiency remains rather low (25-45$\%$) due to design choices of the algorithm and survey cadence effects, the purity of the algorithm reaches 97$\%$ in some cases.
-Fink-FAT has been also tested for LSST-like alert stream, and it demonstrated that it is particularly well adapted in the context of large alert data streams: it requires modest hardware resources to operate, while having a relatively low computational time.
-We note though that if Fink-FAT is less prone to cadence effect than MOPS for example (as it does not only rely on tracklets), it is not as cadence-independent as other recent more sophisticated association algorithms might be such as THOR \citep{moeyens2021thor}. }
+\review{Fink-FAT has been successfully applied on the Solar System alert data stream produced by Fink from the ZTF alert data stream.
+The parameters of the algorithm were tuned using confirmed Solar System objects in the ZTF alert stream, and applied to Solar System candidate alerts selected by Fink.
+The low efficiency (25-45$\%$) of Fink-FAT remains its main bottleneck.
+This is due to the fact that we sequentially apply the association steps, discarding the associated elements from the possible association for the next steps.
+On the other hand, the purity of the algorithm reaches 97$\%$ after full orbit estimates, which is a requirement for performing efficient follow-up observations.}

+Fink-FAT has been also tested for LSST-like alert stream, and it demonstrated that it is particularly well adapted in the context of large alert data streams \review{for Solar System candidates}: it requires modest hardware resources to operate, while having a relatively low computational time.
+We note though that if Fink-FAT is less prone to cadence effect than MOPS for example (as it does not only rely on tracklets), it is not as cadence-independent as other recent more sophisticated association algorithms might be, such as THOR \citep{moeyens2021thor}.